 The population is likely between 107 and 123 horses.

 Barmah National ParkBarmah National Park is a park situated on the border with NSW, with its northern edge defined by the Murray River.
-Aerial surveys of horses were trialed in repeated in June of 2018 and 2019.
+Aerial surveys of horses were trialed in repeated in June of 2018 and 2019, and November 2021.

 Survey area and method

-Thermal imaging data was captured from an imaging system mounted to a helicopter that was flown in parallel transects, 1000 metres apart, across portions of the Barmah National Park, as shown on the map below (Figure 1).
-This technique relies on a stark temperature contrast between the animal and the ground, so the surveys need to be flown in cold weather, between May and August each year.
-The technique has the advantage of allowing horses to be detected that might otherwise be obscured by red gum canopy cover and tall reed beds.
+Thermal imaging data was captured from an imaging system mounted to a helicopter that was flown along parallel transects, 1000 metres apart, across portions of the Barmah National Park, as shown on the map below which represents the 2021 survey (Figure 1).
+This technique relies on a stark temperature contrast between the animal and the ground, so the surveys need to be flown in colder weather, or at colder times of day.
+The technique has the advantage of allowing horses to be detected that might otherwise be obscured by red gum canopy cover and tall reed beds (see Figure 2).

-Surveys planned for the May-August period in 2020 and 2021 have had to be deferred due to the operational constraints of COVID-safe settings.
+Surveys planned for 2020 had to be deferred until late 2021 due to the operational constraints of COVID-safe settings.

 The estimate of the number of horses across the surveyed area was 621 horses, with 95% confidence that the population was at least 477 and could be up to 765.